Platelet-Rich Plasma (PRP) Glastonbury

 Faster Healing, Better Results

-At the New England Stem Cell Institute, Drs.
-Paul Tortland has extensive experience with platelet-rich plasma (PRP) treatments in Glastonbury, CT.
+At the New England Stem Cell Institute in Glastonbury, Dr. Paul Tortland has extensive experience with platelet-rich plasma (PRP) treatments.
 They were among the first doctors in the United States to offer PRP, and they still lead the way in developing proprietary methods of producing PRP that can help heal a variety of injuries and eliminate pain.

 Why Choose New England Stem Cell Institute for Platelet-Rich Plasma (PRP) Therapy?